dekoding/math-multitool/README.md

-# Multitool
+# Math Multitool
-A collection of simple, handy JavaScript functions, objects, prototypes, etc.
+A collection of simple, handy JavaScript math tools that can be implemented anywhere.

 ## Usage
-Right now, the only multitool available is math-multitool.js.
-It provides an array prototype that allows you to sum, multiply, average, and get the median of arrays of numbers accurately, including decimals, up to fifteen decimal digits.
-It also provides two functions, `mm.fractionalize()` and `mm.decimalize()`.
+Math Multitool provides an array prototype that allows you to do things like sum, multiply, average, and get the median of arrays of numbers accurately, including decimals, up to fifteen decimal digits.
+It also provides two utility functions, `mm.fractionalize()` and `mm.decimalize()`.

-The syntax for the math-multitool prototype is:
+The syntax for the prototype is:
 `array.mm(options);`

 ...where *options* is one or more of:
-* "sum"
+* 'sum'
-* "multiply"
+* 'multiply'
-* "average"
+* 'average'
-* "median"
+* 'median'
-* "mode"
+* 'mode'
-* "max"
+* 'max'
-* "min"
+* 'min'
-* "all" (Performs all calculations)
+* 'all' (Performs all calculations)

 The syntax for the fractionalize and decimalize functions are:
 ```javascript